Miccighel/Readersourcing-2.0-RS_Server/postman/README.md

 `Publications (Fetch)` retrieves and prepares a remote PDF in one operation.
 If the publication host requires the reader's browser session or cannot be reached by RS_Server, `Publications (Fetch Upload)` accepts the original PDF together with its stable publication URL.
 Both operations open the source as a PDF, invoke RS_PDF, and verify the generated rating page and embedded URL before making the prepared copy available.
+Prepared copies are kept in private storage.
+The returned `pdf_download_url` fields are signed, expire shortly, and can still be opened directly by RS_Rate or the web interface.
 Preparation failures include a stable `status` field intended for API clients and the two Readersourcing interfaces.

 ## Publishing an update